bbc/bigscreen-player/docs/tutorials/Subtitles.md

 It is not recommended to include subtitles in the manifest(s) because the experience will not be consistent across devices.
 Timing models across devices are inconsistent.
 For example, there are devices where you cannot rely on the DOM media element to access the correct current time or seekable range (see Playable/Restartable/Seekable devices).
 Subtitles will be presented inaccurately when the current time is incorrect.

 BigscreenPlayer mitigates inaccurate text tracks on devices using custom logic to present subtitles.
 Subtitles are in other words "side-cared".
-So you __must__ provide subtitles in the `captions` block (if any), and __should not__ include your in the manifest.
+So you MUST provide subtitles in the `captions` block (if any), and SHOULD NOT include your in the manifest.

 ## Architecture